The Soul's Malady and

 Yourself, for I am not worthy that You should enter under my roof."
 Christ

-was coming to heal his servant—but the centurion would have staved off
+was coming to heal his servant — but the centurion would have staved off

 Christ from coming.
 "I am not worthy."
 So many a trembling soul says,

-dog as I am?"
+dead dog as I am?"

 ANSWER.
-Now to such as have their hearts broken with
+Now to such as have their hearts broken

-heal them, let me say these five things by way of reply:
+Christ to heal them, let me say these five things by way of reply:

-1. Who did Christ shed His blood for--but such as are
+1. Who did Christ shed His blood for — but such as are

 unworthy?
 1 Timothy 1:15: "Jesus Christ came into the world to save